gitforjirademo/devinfo-demo/README.md

 - Add a commit to move through workflow
 - Add a commit to test webhooks
 - Add a commit to test webhooks
-- Add a commit to test workflow triggers
+- Add a commit to test workflow triggers in classic project